"Give me songs to sing and emerald dreams to dream and I'll give you love unfolding..."

-The originator of the term "Zen Gem," Margaret is often referred to as the "anti-bling" designer due to her understated, yet breathtaking focus on the natural beauty at the heart of her one of a kind creations.
-Only sustainable components & conflict-free gemstones are used in all her work.
+Often referred to as the "anti-bling" designer due to her understated, yet breathtaking focus on the natural beauty at the heart of each one of a kind piece she creates, Margaret uses only sustainable components & conflict-free gemstones in all her work.

 Art, travel, philosophy, and nature are all inspirations for my work.
 Whether it's a modern painting, a bird resting on a branch, or the Japanese philosophy of 'wabi-sabi' -- the acceptance of transience and imperfection -- I seek to distill every element into the simplest visual form.

 Designer Margaret Solow

 Enjoy Free Standard Shipping on all Jewelry orders in the United States.

 We gladly welcome returns in new original condition for refund, exchange, or store credit within 14 Days of Delivery.